-- Open standards + distribution magnets: dating back to my work around open transit data, a key learning was that open standards need distribution magnets.
-The thing that got transit agencies to publish data in the open GTFS format was Google Maps.
+- Open standards + supply magnets: dating back to my own job around open transit information, a vital learning was that open standards need distribution magnets.
+This is something, but is not the real thing — the main question is the way to have actual data moving.